 - However, during a visit to New York last year, Madame Jing (my wife) left her sunglasses in the taxi and they were not returned.
 The driver also did not recognize Madame Jing, nor praise her husband’s initiatives developing a prosperous Gansu, nor pass on compliments regarding the motherland’s first desert hydro-electric plant in the glorious scrublands of our home province.
 [Edit: check dam has not collapsed]

 - The US constitution guarantees its citizens the right to bear arms.
 And yet the US allows its citizens to carry guns.

-- [Intern: Will cut ’n’ paste lengthy bits from Western media about gun crime, with detailed statistics, then quietly insert major unverified claim to conclude] [Editor: Aw.
-They grow up so fast]
+- [Note to intern: Cut ’n’ paste lengthy bits from Western media (forbidden) in motherland) about gun crime, with detailed statistics, then quietly insert major unverified claim to conclude]

-On Civil and Political Rights [Editor: keep it short, eh?]
+On Civil and Political Rights [Edit: keep this part short, eh?]

-- [Intern: Use quote from ‘Occupy the Wall Street’ person, remove quote marks, attribute to Washington Post?]
-[Editor Good idea, but cut non-relevant parts about ‘Occupy’ news blackout in the motherland]
+- [Note to intern: Use quote from ‘Occupy the Wall Street’ person, remove quote marks, attribute to Washington Post?
+Cut non-relevant parts about ‘Occupy’ news blackout in motherland

-- [Editor: Find YouTube clip of ‘Pepper Spray Cop’ to imbed (use my VPN).
+- [Note to intern: Find YouTube clip of ‘Pepper Spray Cop’ to imbed (use my VPN).
 Contact Pepper Spray Cop.
 What’s his side of story, etc?]

 - The US military is secretly manipulating social media sites by using fake online personas to create a false consensus in online conversations, crowd out unwelcome opinions and smother commentaries or reports that do not correspond with its own objectives.
-[Editor: Excellent idea – totally stolen from us.
-Pls check (Note to self: write angry op-ed)] [Intern: Search results who did not comply with relevant laws and regulations]
+[Edit: Excellent idea, btw – totally stolen from us.
+Pls check (Note to self: write angry op-ed]

 - Netizen comments to go here.